How to see the 1st meteor shower of 2023

 The Quadrantids meteor shower, which peaked Thursday morning, has the potential to be the strongest of the year, but it usually falls short due to its short peak of six hours and the poor weather during the month, according to the American Meteor Society.

-The moon — a wolf moon — will also be full on Friday, making it harder to see this light show.
+The moon — a wolf moon — will also be full on Friday, making it harder to see this light show, KTVI reports.

 The Quadrantids shower, named after the former constellation Quadrans Muralis, originates not from a comet but an asteroid — specifically, the 2003 EHI asteroid, which takes 5.52 years to orbit the sun, according to NASA.